Stacked glass payment cards with a dinar symbol, cathedral silhouette, and Serbian flag

 Tax Treatment of Card Rewards in Serbia

-Tax relief mechanisms that make Serbia's 15% more nuanced than it appears:
+Tax relief mechanisms that make Serbia's 15% less blunt than it appears:

 • 10-year exemption: Capital gains tax is completely exempt for digital assets held more than 10 years.
 This is one of the longest holding exemptions in Europe and creates a powerful incentive for long-term holders.